orbisgis/gdms-topology/README.md

 * **Many-to-Many**: Distance matrices

 ### Accessibility analysis: `ST_Accessibility`
-Provide a list of destinations and calculate the distance from every node in the graph to each of the possible destinations.
-Choose the closest destination.
+The user provides a list of destinations.
+The function calculates the distance from every node in the graph to each of the possible destinations and chooses the closest destination.
 This is particularly useful for generating isochrone accessibility maps.

 ### Network analysis:[`ST_GraphAnalysis`](https://github.com/irstv/gdms-topology/wiki/Graph-analysis-on-a-transportation-network)
 In order to study the global structure of a network, it is possible to calculate